andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 Notice that the first problem (_monitoring incompleteness_) is exactly the reason for the second problem (_post-factum response_, _lack of harm prevention_): without being sure that we have described all possible valid/invalid cases, we can't really be sure to revert a transaction, even if we suspect it being harmful.

-**Here is where formal methods-based blockchain monitoring comes to save the day.** Formal methods offer a mathematical logic-based solution which allows in many cases to _completely specify and differentiate between valid/invalid transactions_.
-Moreover, employing such decades-proven specification languages as [TLA+][] helps to do it very compactly, and employing such powerful symbolic model checkers as [Apalache][] allows us to check formal specifications extremely fast, in fractions of a second.
+**Here is where formal methods-based blockchain monitoring comes to save the day.** Formal methods offer a mathematical logic-based solution which allows in many cases to _completely specify and differentiate valid/invalid transactions_.
+Moreover, using such decades-proven specification languages as [TLA+][] helps to do it very compactly, and employing such powerful symbolic model checkers as [Apalache][] allows us to check formal specifications extremely fast, in fractions of a second.

 **We will seamlessly integrate complete validation of transactions against monitor specifications directly into the transaction execution lifecycle.** With our current [Solarkraft system][Solarkraft] we have made the first step towards this ultimate goal of _online blockchain monitoring_; in the subsequent sections we elaborate in more details how we are going to proceed.